coderigo/elevator-app/README.md

 As part of a screening process I was recently asked to build a basic web application.

-This repo is what I put together in the time avaialable.
+This repo is what I put together in the time available.

 ## The brief
 Build a web app to administer an elevatory system that: